Codigos-de-Guerra/HuffmanCodif/README.md

 ## Introduction

-This programming project implements the BARES, Basic Arithmetic Expression Evaluator based on Stacks.
-Using the [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) grammar, the [recursive descendent parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser) strategy for the expressionsn, and utilizing the [Tokenization method](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) for separation.
+Programming project implementing a form of file compressing called *Huffman Compress*.

+## TODO

+- [ ] Detailed README
+- [ ] Report
+- [ ] Decompactor
+- [x] Todo o fucking resto hehe

 ## Algorithms

 Functions implemented for:

-1. Converting an expression received into a sequence of tokens, using a `recursive descendent parsing` strategy.
-2. Converting an infix tokenized expression into its corresponding postfix representation, using a stack of Tokens.
-3. Evaluating an postfix expression using a stack, therefore returning it's mathematical accurate value.

 ## How to compile

 First of all, obviously this repository is needed to work as desired, so we must to download this repo.
 As we know that ```git``` is a tremendous tool for any programmer, then we must have git installed.

 It is also expected for user to have installed [doxygen](https://en.wikipedia.org/wiki/Doxygen) program.
 This will automatically generate documentation for code.
 Not a necessary package to compile and run program, but it is a tool to guide user through code functions.
+Some errors will appear when compiling if not installed, but complete binary will still generate.
 To install `doxygen` on UBUNTU, for example:

 ```bash
 $ sudo apt-get install doxygen